 I know this looks like it has to be hard but I assure you, it is anything but!

 My decorating technique is first to tint some of the dough, such as green trees and brown critters, red cardinal, etc. (Always use gel food color to tint dough!
 Good examples of this are in the posts suggested above.)
-On both the tinted and plain cookies I then used edible pearlescent or lustre dust mixed with clear (imitation) vanilla extract.
-You could alternatively use lemon extract or vodka.
+On both the tinted and plain cookies I then used edible pearlescent or luster dust mixed with clear alcohol.
+You could alternatively use any clear extract.
+Vodka is definitely the best choice and makes the smoothest, fastest-drying paint!
 The taste disappears.
 As you experiment, you’ll get the hang of mixing dust and liquid.
 Piece of cake… or cookie. 😉

 I often use dusts to decorate in my blogs, but I usually use it dry as I like the texture it gives.
 But for this post I really wanted control and precision so I could literally paint with it.